MTA Bridges and Tunnels: Early years

 In its first year, the TBA was in turmoil: by January 1934, one of the TBA's commissioners had resigned, and New York City Mayor Fiorello H. La Guardia was trying another TBA commissioner, John Stratton O'Leary, for corruption.
 As a result, Public Works Administration (PWA) administrator Harold L. Ickes refused to distribute parts of the RFC grant allotted to the Triborough Bridge, until the existing funds could be accounted for.
 After O'Leary had been removed, La Guardia appointed Moses to the open commissioner's position, and Ickes gave the city $1.5 million toward the bridge's construction.
 Robert Moses became the CEO and Secretary of the TBA in February 1934, after the removal of O'Leary from the Board; Moses was additionally appointed Chairman in November 1936, following Burkan's death the previous June.

 Moses leveraged his leadership of the Triborough Bridge Authority, as well as the state and city positions he also held, to expedite the Triborough project.
 The Triborough Bridge opened on July 11, 1936.
-The TBA subsequently constructed a second bridge, the Bronx–Whitestone Bridge, between the Bronx and Queens.
+The TBA constructed a second bridge, the Bronx–Whitestone Bridge, between the Bronx and Queens.
 Construction started in 1937 and the bridge opened on April 29, 1939, in time for the 1939 New York World's Fair in Queens.
 Moses had proposed a third bridge, the Brooklyn-Battery Bridge, on the site of what is now the Brooklyn-Battery Tunnel.
-However, the United States Department of War ultimately rejected the Brooklyn-Battery Bridge as an impediment to shipping, since it would obstruct access from the New York Harbor to the Brooklyn Navy Yard.
+The United States Department of War ultimately rejected the Brooklyn-Battery Bridge as an impediment to shipping, since it would obstruct access from the New York Harbor to the Brooklyn Navy Yard.

 Under the chairmanship of Robert Moses, the agency grew in a series of mergers with four other agencies.
 In January 1940, as part of a deal to build an approach to the Brooklyn–Battery Tunnel, Moses proposed merging the New York City Parkway Authority, which operated the Henry Hudson, Marine Parkway, and Cross Bay Bridges.
-The City Parkway Authority was merged with the TBA on February 9, 1940.
+The City Parkway Authority was merged with the TBA in February 1940.
 The Parkway Authority had already been merged with the Henry Hudson Parkway Authority, which operated the Henry Hudson Bridge, and with the Marine Parkway Authority, which operated the Marine Parkway Bridge.

 This gave the TBA complete control of all parkways and toll bridges located entirely in New York City.
 The same bill revoked the TBA's right to build a bridge from Brooklyn to the Battery.
 In 1945, with the pending merger of the Triborough Bridge Authority and the New York City Tunnel Authority, the former was renamed the Triborough Bridge and Tunnel Authority.
 The authority operated the Queens–Midtown Tunnel and was building the Brooklyn–Battery Tunnel.
 The merger was finalized in 1946.
-The TBTA completed the construction of the Brooklyn–Battery Tunnel, which opened to traffic on May 25, 1950.
+The TBTA completed the construction of the Brooklyn–Battery Tunnel, which opened to traffic in May 1950.